Mary Dick Beryl (Archie’s wife) Archie

 All the letters have come down to me, the last twig on this particular branch of the family tree, and it is with pleasure as well as a sense of duty discharged that I present them here.

-Also posted on this website are the letters which my father wrote to his parents when he worked in the office of a fly-in mining camp in the Northwest Territories in the late 1930s.
-These documents chronicle the birth of the city of Yellowknife, now the territorial capitol but then little more than a wharf and few shacks on the shores of Great Slave Lake.
+Also posted on this website are three sets of letters which my father Tony wrote home to his parents.
+The first date from his job as a newly minted B. Comm. in the office of a fly-in mining camp in the Northwest Territories and chronicle the birth of the city of Yellowknife, now the territorial capitol but then little more than a wharf and few shacks on the shores of Great Slave Lake.
+The second set of Tony’s letters document his WW II training as an RCAF pilot.
+The third set deals with his active service on anti-submarine patrol based out of Scotland and Northern Ireland.